deckarep/zigrdkafka/README.md

 ./configure
 cd ../../

-# 4. Build and run the zig project.
+# 4. Build all examples projects.
-zig build run
+zig build

+# 5. Each of the binaries are now located in: zig-out/bin
+# Example: runs the producer.
+cd zig-out/bin
+./producer
 ```